 Important Leasing Terms

-When you’re ready to negotiate a lease for any vehicle, you can expect to be provided with two options, those being an open lease and a closed lease.
-Generally speaking, an open lease contract is used for business vehicles, and it calls for the lessee to pay the difference between the estimated resale value and the actual resale value at the end of the leasing period.
+When you’re ready to negotiate a lease for any vehicle, you can expect to have two options, those being an open lease and a closed lease.
+Generally speaking, dealers use an open lease contract is for business vehicles, and it calls for the lessee to pay the difference between the estimated resale value and the actual resale value at the end of the leasing period.

 If a vehicle is driven more miles than anticipated, the actual resale value might be lower-than-expected, and that would call for the increased cost to the lessee.
 The difference with a closed lease is that the lessee would only pay for any extra mileage or unusual damages at the end of a leasing period.